min2ha/ukwa-site/content/target/37458/index.en.md

   "subject": "EU Referendum"
 }

-# UCL European Institute: Empathy, belonging and the UK-EU questoin

 A cognitive neuroscience research suggests much on the fundamental processes that will make or break not only UK-EU relations but the entire European project.